MushroomFleet/Holographic-TINS-JSX-dev/README.md

 > A live application factory powered by Claude Code CLI

+I have open sourced this project, [you can find the prototype release installers here](https://github.com/MushroomFleet/Holographic-TINS-JSX)

 **Holographic TINS** is a Tauri 2.x desktop application that pairs a conversational AI chat interface with a live HTML renderer.
 Describe what you want in natural language on the left, and watch it materialize as a working application on the right -- in real time.

 The name references the **TINS (There Is No Source)** software distribution paradigm: applications are defined by their specification rather than traditional source code.
 Holographic TINS generates, renders, and exports complete single-file HTML applications from conversational prompts.